RoninTech/ta-helper/content/travels/nepal-in-spring.md

 At that point, we started 4x4'ing in an overloaded Toyota Hiace...
 Paul even commented that an ATV would have had trouble on the "road".
 I could try to describe it, but I don't think it would do it justice.
 While freaky, it was pretty amazing to watch the driver and his assistant manage creek crossings, large rocks and massive channels in the dirt roads.
 There were lots of tricky bits but there were other vans and everyone worked together.
 The best part was when Paul looked behind and saw full size buses following us down on this trail...
 CRAZY!!!
 7 hours later we made it to Gateway Himalaya Hotel in Besisahar, me with a massive headache and Paul with a hunger only to be cured by momo's.
 After a nice relax we did our final preparation for the start of our Annapurna trek.
 We decided to hike all the way from Besisahar to the very end past Ghorepani.
 It seemed that most people used jeeps and/or planes to turn a 16 day trek into a 8 to 10 day trek.
 By doing the full thing we figured we would acclimatize better, altitude and fitness wise.

-We continued to use the excellent free maps.me app to navigate along with a KMZ file we found on the web.
-Use the [contact link](/contact/) above to request the Annapurna Circuit KMZ file and we will send it to you.
-Maps.me was able to import the file and it showed us elevation profiles between points on the trek.
-Excellent for planning and seeing what hellish ups and downs awaited.
-Another invaluable resource was the [New Annapurna Trekking Trail (NATT) guide](http://www.nepal-dia.de/Trekking_the_Annapurna_Circuit_with_the_new_NATT_trails_111017.pdf).

-**NOTE:** maps.me was sold and now contains ads and trackers.
-It is now recommended to use the forked [Organic Maps app](https://organicmaps.app/)

 </br>
 <div style="text-align: center">
   <a style="display:inline-block;text-decoration:none;color: grey;" href="https://photos.google.com/share/AF1QipMC1tl18iYlujNqp2pmneM3WI-Xol5vSUa3H3rqrx21pQ_T0BRTY0Pmk2vUw7O29g/photo/AF1QipPt6dkHTeKLyILI47bj7XmjPFpZclCh3-7Hy6ns?key=MlFjSlpRaC1ybnVERkJYSy11YUpiRjFtNVVNdGhn" target="_blank"><img loading="lazy" src="https://lh3.googleusercontent.com/pw/ACtC-3cONsXjCbBgxLXWgb1jQW2VmISEen0banO5V2oJNUApZjCTTg_AUGw72OhHKhAPTnfKGPdJWpABFgoCNgCRK2N_wiKAxNG16YBGM6ABad4AR80EttNW0yCJiA5u-nSMeXYLyFzpXe11KqzSKvmj0E828w=w470-no" width="470" /><div>Let's go!</div></a>